sf-wdi-34/schedule/hw/week-04.md

 ### Monday

+**link to submit on Tuesday night's pulse check: your GitHub repository for Tunely**

 1. Continue work on Tunely.
-Spend two hours working on sprint 3, then review sprint 3 solutions.
+If you don't have a copy yet, fork the repository you and your partner worked on today.
+Try to finish sprint 2 OR spend two hours working on sprint 2, then review sprint 2 solutions.

 2. Brainstorm ideas for Project 1.
 If you'd like, you can glance ahead at the [project 1 specs](https://github.com/sf-wdi-34/project-1), but these are subject to change until we officially start the project.
 Also, you will be working with a partner who has ideas of their own, so don't get too attached to any one possibility.